mattriley/agile-avatars/README.md

 # View rendering

-View rendering is achieved primarily using the DOM API (e.g. `document.createElement`), and by exception using HTML strings (e.g. `element.innerHTML`).
+View rendering is achieved primarily using the DOM API - `document.createElement()`, and by exception using HTML strings - `element.innerHTML`.

-## DOM API (document.createElement)
+## DOM API - document.createElement()

-Elements are created and managed using the DOM API.
-This usually involves:
+Creating elements with the DOM API usually involves:

-- Creating an element, e.g. `document.createElement('div')`
+- Creating an element, `document.createElement('div')`
-- Assigning a class name, e.g. `element.className = 'myclass'`
+- Assigning a class name, `element.className = 'myclass'`
-- Assigning values to properties, e.g. `element.prop1 = 'foo'`
+- Assigning properties, `element.prop1 = 'foo'`
-- Appending child elements, e.g. `element.append(child1, child2)`
+- Appending child elements, `element.append(child1, child2)`
-- Adding event listeners, e.g. `element.addEventListener('click', handler)`
+- Adding event listeners, `element.addEventListener('click', clickHandler)`

 This approach is sometimes criticised as verbose.
-While the verbosity itself didn't bother me, I did notice a pattern emerge which lead me to the creation of a helper function, `el`.
+While I only considered the verbosity a minor concern, I did notice a pattern emerge which lead me to the creation of a helper function, `el()`.

-## The `el` element builder function
+### Creating elements with el()

-The `el` function takes a tag name, and optional class name, and optional properties object.
-Because the native `append` and `addEventListener` functions return undefined, the `el` function overrides them to return the element instead to enable function chaining.
+`el()` takes a tag name, an optional class name, and optional properties object.
+Because the native `append()` and `addEventListener()` functions return undefined, `el()` overrides them to return the element instead to enable function chaining.

-__Example: Usage of the `el` function__
+__Example: Usage of el()__

 ```js
 const $div = el('div', 'myclass', { prop1: 'foo', prop2: 'bar' })